nikeshnaik/ksqlDB_stream_analytics/README.md

-# Analysis of Cricket Data (Streaming)
+# Analysis of Cricket Data (Streaming) - V2

 ## Objective

 Build Stream Processing and Analytics using Kafka as message broker, ksqlDB as stream processing framework, Postgres as Warehouse.

 ## Functional Requirements

-- OLTP system will generate events every time a transaction is completed, Kafka Source Connector will poll every new events and send to Kafka Broker.
+- OLTP system will generate events every time a transaction commits, Kafka Source Connector will poll for new events and send to Kafka Broker.
 - A stream processing framework will apply enhancing / transformation on streams.
 - Each stream's topic would be dumped into Warehouse.
-- Apache Super will read up from warehosue for analytics.
+- Metabase to visualize data will read up from warehosue for analytics.

 ## Non Functional Requirements